abhishek-7901/LUMO/client/frontend/to-do.md

 Careful when you delte and update stuff, since data may cascade on top of each other.

-Need to add navbar roles
+Need to add navbar roles [DONE]
-Need to figure out why admin/viewUser is not working
+Need to figure out why admin/viewUser is not working[DONE] Make designations, departments from a list which we can change in the frontend.